 Discussion

-The results showed, as hypothesised (H1) and in support of existing research, that there was a positive relationship between social identification and social support (56,90).
-These findings suggest that individuals who have a strong connection with a particular group (e.g., their work organisation) are also more likely to perceive social support from other members of that group (53,90).
-In this sense, the exchange of social support is always dependant on the relationship between the provider and recipient (56).
-Thus, a shared identity is more likely perceived as originally intended rather than misconstrued as something else (55).
+The results showed, as hypothesised (H1) and in support of existing research, that there was a positive relationship between social identification and social support [56,90].
+These findings suggest that individuals who have a strong connection with a particular group (e.g., their work organisation) are also more likely to perceive social support from other members of that group [53,90].
+In this sense, the exchange of social support is always dependant on the relationship between the provider and recipient [56].
+Thus, a shared identity is more likely perceived as originally intended rather than misconstrued as something else [55].
 It should also be noted that this finding was found when participants were responding in relation to both identification with their organisation and identification with their colleagues.

 We found some evidence for H2, in that a negative relationship existed between identification with colleagues and threat, although a positive relationship was found between social support and threat.
 Interestingly, without an established direction of causation, this could suggest that those who are more threatened seek more support.
 Caution should be applied when interpretating the strength of these findings given the relatively small relationships found.
-Although, while larger samples increase statistical power, they tend to lead to weaker correlation coefficients which may explain these current findings (91).
+Although, while larger samples increase statistical power, they tend to lead to weaker correlation coefficients which may explain these current findings [91].
 No other significant relationships were found in accordance with the hypotheses.

 Evidence was also found for H3, in that females with greater identification with colleagues and lower threat was related to less perceived stress.
-These findings coincide with Slater et al. (42) postulations and the sociopsychobio model (46), which suggests social identity processes are important to help buffer against stress by altering appraisal processes and increasing the likelihood and effectiveness of social support.
-Specifically, it was proposed that social identification can influence the primary appraisal by providing a common interpretive framework (92).
+These findings coincide with Slater et al. [42] postulations and the sociopsychobio model [46], which suggests social identity processes are important to help buffer against stress by altering appraisal processes and increasing the likelihood and effectiveness of social support.
+Specifically, it was proposed that social identification can influence the primary appraisal by providing a common interpretive framework [92].
 In other words, members of a group who share common perspectives on the situation are more likely to interpret it in similar ways.
-For instance, those group members who have a shared identity when faced with a stressful situation change from the individual to group level, (e.g., “could this be dangerous to me?” to “could this be dangerous to us?”
-(55).
+For instance, those group members who have a shared identity when faced with a stressful situation change from the individual to group level, (e.g., “could this be dangerous to me?” to “could this be dangerous to us?”)
+[55].
 In this sense, like the proverbial saying ‘a problem shared is a problem halved’, it may be possible that moving from an individual to a more group level will result in a lowering of a perceived demands and threat appraisal.
 Interestingly, only identification with colleagues, rather than identification with the organisation came out as a significant predictor of stress.
 This could be because in response to a stressful situation those members closest to the individual (i.e., colleagues) are considered more influential in helping to cope with the stressor than at organisation level.
 This is perhaps more pertinent in those larger organisations where the group memberships are not as salient as groups among colleagues.
-Past researchers have found that individuals tend to report greater levels of identification within teams and role relationships than with an organisation as a whole (93,94).
+Past researchers have found that individuals tend to report greater levels of identification within teams and role relationships than with an organisation as a whole [93,94].
 Future researchers could explore the differing levels of group identification in the workplace and the effects it has on stress and challenge and threat responses.